-For the 40 ordinary quarterly calculations over the period 2012-2021, the difference between the two calculations was on average 0.9 percentage points, in absolute terms, of the relative volume change of GDP for one quarter compared with the corresponding quarter one year earlier.
-The median for the same period was 1.0 percentage points in absolute terms.
+For the 40 plus ordinary quarterly calculations over the period 2012-2022, the difference between the two calculations was on average 1.0 percentage point, in absolute terms, of the relative volume change of GDP for one quarter compared with the corresponding quarter one year earlier.
+The median for the same period was also 1.0 percentage point in absolute terms.

 The largest residual item was negative (production side < expenditure side) and amounted to -2.7 percentage points and the lowest was 0.0 percentage points.
-The largest positive residual item was 1.9 percentage points.
-On average for the period, the residual item has been slightly negative.
+The largest positive residual item was 2.4 percentage points.
+On average for the period, the residual item has been slightly positive.
 The above analysis is based on the first calculation occasion for a quarter.
 The quarter is revised in future calculation rounds (see section 2.3 below), but the general picture holds true.